KatyaRobinson/100-days-of-code/log.md

 **To Do Next**
 ### The Movement Source Website
 <strong>Functionality: </strong>
-- Make services menu open on button click. - jQuery
+- Remove services from the mobile menu.
+At least for the time being.
 - Add social media icons to the footer and header. - HTML, CSS
 - Figure out a way to email all this info to the site owner. - PHP
 -  and add an anchor link to the class description. - HTML, CSS
-- Create a page for the site owner to log in to and see all requests

 <strong>Styling</strong>
 - Choose an icon pack and implement with the design.
 - Add color to the top menu in mobile version???
 - Redesing Contact page to fit in with the website theme.
 Remove map??? or make it way smaller and in the bottom of the page
 - Restyle About Us page.
 Put picture into a circle or some sort of frame.
 Doesn't look good now.
+- Style website admin pages

 ###CSSDailyImages
-- 4: Tiger (Don't worry.
-It can be still be cute and simple.
-Just a face is still perfectly ok.)
 - 5: Favorite animated animal (End the animal series with a bang!
 Dig deep and pull out that creativity.
 Dory?
 Snoopy?
 What animated animal would you like to showcase?)
 - 6: Clock (Tick tock!
 Back to the journey)
 - 7: Ruler (This one is gonna rule)